tommasosettimi/audioDSPalgorithms/README.md

 ### SuperColliderCodes

 A library of .scd files for SuperCollider (SC), an environment and programming language for real-time audio synthesis and algorithmic composition.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP codes: average_function_language, evolvingBitwiseDistortion, median_absolute_deviation, pitchTrack.
+The library include the following audio DSP codes: average_function_language.scd, evolvingBitwiseDistortion.scd, median_absolute_deviation.scd, pitchTrack.scd.